This page is the result of a question I am often asked so, I thought I’d dedicate a page to this subject.

 My Answer

-- Torches and their accompanying paraphernalia can be pricey.
+- Torches and their accompanying paraphernalia can be pricey but, they should last a very long time.
 Decide how much you want to spend.

 - Do you want a gas/oxygen setup or just a gas/air setup?
 Any of these common gases (Acetylene, Propane, Butane, Mapp, Natural Gas), when mixed with oxygen will be much hotter than with air alone.
-With the O2 setup, you need two regulators, 2 hoses, 2 tanks, etc. With just air/gas, you need one of each component.
+With the O2 setup, you need two regulators, 2 hoses, 2 tanks (or an oxygen concentrator), etc. With just air/gas, you need one of each component.
 If you go with just gas/air I recommend acetylene because it is the hottest gas.

-- Acetylene is a dirtier gas than butane, propane or mapp.
-It puts out a little bit of soot but, I haven’t found it to be a problem.
+- Acetylene – Acetylene is a dirtier gas than butane, propane, or Mapp Pro.
+It puts out a little bit of soot but, I haven’t found it to be a problem except when torch enameling.
 You need proper ventilation for all soldering tasks.
+IR eye protection is recommended – especially with acetylene.
+Whatever the soldering/welding job protective eyewear and ventilation are necessary.

-- Many insurance companies may not cover oxygen use in your home.
-Oxygen is a strong oxidizer and bonds with all substances.
+- Oxygen warning: Oxygen is a strong oxidizer and bonds with all substances.
 Exposure to concentrated oxygen lowers the ignition temperature of the item and makes it burn much faster and more intensely than it would without the 02.
-Oil and grease react violently with concentrated oxygen and can self ignite.
+Oil and grease react violently with concentrated oxygen and can self-ignite.
 If the 02 is pure and under pressure, it can cause anything to combust slowly (a fire) or rapidly (an explosion).
 Oxygen itself is not flammable but, it sure likes to encourage combustion!
-Check with your insurance company first.
+See item #2 in this list and my site disclaimer on this page.

 What will you be using the torch for?

-Are you torch enameling or lampworking?
-If so, the acetylene is a terrible gas for this type of work as it is very sooty and puts off a lot of carbon.
+Are you torch-enameling or lampworking?
+If so, acetylene is a terrible gas for this type of work as it is very sooty and puts off a lot of carbon.

 If you are soldering typical jewelry metals like gold, silver, brass, bronze, copper, and nickel, you have several choices.
 I currently use two systems: an acetylene/air setup and a Smith Little Torch for disposable tanks.
 I am going to change to a propane/O2 setup soon because I like the control that I have over the flame with the Little Torch.
-It’ also really hot!
-A drawback to the portable tank situation is that you go through O2 like a hungry man at a buffet – it gets wolfed down!
+It’s also really hot!
+A drawback to the portable tank situation is that you go through O2 like a hungry man at a buffet – it gets wolfed down (5 canisters of O2 to propane/Mapp Pro!
 You can use many canisters of O2 before you use up your propane or Mapp gas.
+I am looking into purchasing an oxygen concentrator.
 (See this page, on my site, for info on Mapp/Propylene gases.)

 Hot Head Torch and the Devardi Glass Professional Lampwork Torch Head are great little, inexpensive, mountable torches for torch enameling and lampworking.

-For lampworking you’ll want a propane/oxygen setup or a natural gas/oxygen.
-This provides a clean gas and the heat needed for this type of work.
+For lampworking, you’ll want a propane/oxygen setup or natural gas/oxygen because they are clean gases and supply the heat needed for this type of work.

 The Bravo Torch looks like a shiny new Cadillac.
-The reviews are great and the price is high – $975.00 at 8/201.
+The reviews are great and the price is high.

 Acetylene Torches

-Acetylene and other gas torches – besides the butane – can have different size torch tips.
-This gives you a greater range in what you can solder: fine tips for detail work, large tips for refining or working on large pieces and a bunch of different tips in between.
+Acetylene and other gas torches have differently sized torch tips available.
+This variety of sizes allows you a greater range of soldering operations: fine tips for detail work, medium for regular soldering and annealing, and large tips for refining or soldering/annealing large pieces.

-I generally, only use two torch tips: one for everyday soldering (Goss tip #3) and a larger tip (Goss tip #5)for refining, large pieces and warming up the pitch for chasing and repousse.
-I have a very small tip (Goss tip #1) – which I rarely use because it doesn’t like to stay lit.
-Any fast movement and the flame goes out.
-I also have a #2 tip that is hardly ever used.
-The #3 tip is probably larger than most people would choose but, I have become very comfortable working with this larger flame.
-Plus, I’m lazy and don’t like changing tips unless I absolutely have to.
+When I was using an acetylene/air Goss torch, I used basically two tips: one for everyday soldering (Goss tip #3) and a larger tip (Goss tip #5) for refining, large pieces, and warming up the pitch for chasing and repousse.
+The Goss #1 tip was not employed because it didn’t stay lit.
+Any fast movement and the flame went out.
+I rarely used the #2 tip, although I should have!
+The #3 tip is what I always used.
+It is probably larger than most people would choose but, I became very comfortable working with the larger flame.
+Now, I’m addicted to my Smith Little Torch and its tiny, hot flame.
+I usually use a #5 Little Torch Tip.

-- Smith makes great torches.
-They make the Silver Smith and the Smith Little Torch.
+- Miller Smith makes great torches.
+They make the Silver Smith and the Little Torch.
 My guess is that these are the most popular torches for jewelers as most jewelers, that I know, own one.
 This setup uses the “B” acetylene tank.
 Smith torches have a built-in flashback arrestor.
+Check with Smith and your instruction manual before setup and operation.

 Butane Torches